 paintings rather than looking at them.

 BALI WORDS 2005

-I'm back in NY, but my brain is still in the air, halfway between here and that last rice field.
-I woke up at 3am thinking about the farmer.
+I'm back in NY, but my thoughts are still in the air, halfway between here and that last rice field.
+I woke up at 3 am thinking about the farmer.
 He was a stick man, so thin I could see all his bones and muscles.
 His fields were between our bungalow and the surf.
 He worked from dawn till dusk, hacking away with a long knife, dragging a log around in the water by a rope, scything grass and stirring it into the paddy.
 He took the palm leaves off the little nursery bed of rice, and it glowed a brilliant emerald.
 At the end of the day he chopped an armful of greens from a little side garden and left.
 He was back the next morning, sharpening his long knife.
 I can still hear it whacking the mud.